ashtam55/emagen-tv-gig/README.md

-# Statement of Work - Software for Human Interface Device
+# Statement of Work - IoT integeration for EmagenTV

 A document prepared by
-Ashtam Singh on 19th July 2020
+Ashtam Singh on 09th March 2021

 ## Table of Content

 * Executive Summary
-* Project Definition
+* Delivery Scope
 * Devices
 * Web/Soft-ware
 * Maintenance